World Snooker Championship: Stephen Hendry dominates (1990–1999)

 In 1995, Hendry and White met in the semi-finals, where Hendry won again, making a maximum break during the match.
 In the other semi-final Nigel Bond beat unseeded Andy Hicks.
 The final was initially close until Hendry won nine frames in a row to take the score from 5–5 to 14–5.
 Hendry eventually won 18–9.
 Hendry made a record twelve century breaks during the tournament.

-In 1996, Peter Ebdon reached the final, beating Jimmy White, Steve Davis and Ronnie O'Sullivan on the way.
+The 1996 tournament saw Peter Ebdon reach the final, beating Jimmy White, Steve Davis and Ronnie O'Sullivan on the way.
 He met Stephen Hendry in the final.
 Ebdon led 4–2 in the early stages but Hendry eventually won 18–12 to win his fifth successive title.
 There were forty-eight century breaks during the final stages, a new record.

-In 1997, in the first round of the championship, Ronnie O'Sullivan made the fastest maximum break in snooker history, taking just five minutes and twenty seconds: this time would be later revised as five minutes and eight seconds.
+Ronnie O'Sullivan made the fastest maximum break in snooker history in 1997 - in the first round of the championship - taking just five minutes and eight seconds.
 The final was between Stephen Hendry and Irishman Ken Doherty.
 Doherty led 15–7 before Hendry won five frames in a row.
 Doherty then won the next three frames to win 18–12, ending Hendry's winning run of twenty-nine consecutive matches.

 In 1998, Stephen Hendry lost to Jimmy White in the first round of the championship.
 Doherty reached the final again meeting 22-year-old John Higgins.
 Higgins won 18–12, making five centuries in the final.
 In total there were fifty-nine centuries during the tournament of which Higgins made fourteen, both records.

-In 1999, Stephen Hendry won his seventh and final world title, the most in the modern era until being equalled by Ronnie O'Sullivan in 2022.
+Stephen Hendry won his seventh and final world title at the 1999 tournament, the most in the modern era until being equalled by Ronnie O'Sullivan in 2022.
 In the final he beat Mark Williams 18–11.
-In the semi-final between Hendry and O'Sullivan each player made four century breaks, the eight centuries being a record for a world championship match.
+In the semi-final between Hendry and O'Sullivan each player made four century breaks including a run of four centuries in four consecutive frames, two by each player.
+The eight centuries were a record for a world championship match.